ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 preventing the client's feedback from being recorded), or an attack where the adversary simply attempts to fill up server's storage space.

-Check number 3 is to help malfunctioning clients from leaking which sites they visit and additionally to prevent DoS attacks.
+Check number 3 is to help malfunctioning clients from exposing which sites they visit and additionally to prevent DoS attacks.

 Note that an HTTPS server MAY choose to store a submitted SCT and the